dawn-creator/HG-Search/README.md

 pre search stage, architecture search stage, hyperparameter search stage.

-# To perform a pre search stage on  DBLP/IMDB/AMiner/Freebase dataset,
+# To perform a pre search stage on  DBLP/IMDB/AMiner/Freebase dataset
-you should keep all options in the self.search_space structure in the 'Search/search_space.py' file and execute the
+You should keep all options in the self.search_space structure in the 'Search/search_space.py' file and execute the following command,

 ```
    python Search/main.py --dataset HGBn-DBLP --dataset_name HGBn-DBLP --predictfile HGBn-DBLP